ALTERNATIVE FUEL VEHICLE ADOPTION GROWS 24% IN ONE YEAR

-Tracking vehicle registrations can help a community understand its reliance on cars, and the potential for increased traffic congestion and air quality impacts.
-Tracking the growth in alternatively fueled cars helps illustrate the region’s contribution to statewide goals for reducing pollution and greenhouse gas emissions and reveals infrastructure that may be needed to support the growth of alternatively fueled cars, such as electric vehicle charging stations or hydrogen fuel stations.
-This indicator measures selected vehicle registrations including alternative fuel vehicles.
+Tracking vehicle registrations can help a community understand its growing or declining reliance on cars, especially when viewed in relation to trends in public transit (see Transit indictor).
+Tracking the growth in alternative fuel cars helps illustrate the region’s contribution to statewide goals for reducing pollution and greenhouse gas emissions and reveals infrastructure that may be needed to support the growth of alternative fuel cars, such as electric vehicle charging stations or hydrogen fuel stations.
+This indicator measures car, truck, and motorcycle registrations for vehicles powered by any type of fuel, as well as registrations for hybrid, electric, and hydrogen fuel cell powered vehicles.

 TREND

-Nearly 47,000 new cars, trucks and motorcycles were added to San Bernardino County’s vehicle registration rolls between 2018 and 2019.
-This one-year change reflects a growth rate of 3%, which is slightly faster than the statewide growth rate of 2%.
-Since 2005, registrations have grown 21%.
+Over 50,000 new cars, trucks and motorcycles were added to San Bernardino County’s vehicle registration rolls between 2020 and 2021.
+This one-year change reflects a growth rate of 3%, which outpaces the statewide growth rate of 1%.

 AFTER FLATTENING IN 2020, VEHICLE REGISTRATION RESUMES GROWTH IN 2021